makrai/notes/see1704-summarization-pointer.md

 Abigail See, Peter J. Liu, Christopher D. Manning arXiv:1704.04368 [cs.CL]

-* Neural seq2seq models: viable new approach for abstractive summ (i.e. not restricted to simply selecting and rearranging passages)
+* Neural seq2seq models: viable new approach for abstractive summarization (i.e. not restricted to simply selecting and rearranging passages)
 * two shortcomings: factual details inaccurately, and they repeat themselves
 * we propose a novel architecture that